What is TPE Material?

 Arnitel® ECO L700 & Arnitel® ECO M700 – 22 renewable content

 TPE plastic is considered for a job when flexibility is a top priority.
-It proves to be more beneficial than thermoset rubbers and traditional thermoplastics with reduced costs, consistent production of higher quality products, better safety while delivering on par performance.
+It proves to be more beneficial than thermoset rubbers and traditional thermoplastics, with reduced costs, consistent production of higher quality products, and better safety while delivering on-par performance.

 Excellent wear & abrasion resistance